dennisXZX/web-developer-notes/Redux.md

   ... code
 }

-// map state to props, the state parameter here refers to the Redux state you defined in your reducers
+// map state to props, the state parameter here refers to the Redux state
-// because we use combineReducers so we need to access state via the key of the state, such as state.users.counter
+// because we use combineReducers so we need to access state via a key of the state, such as state.users.counter
-// now you can access the Redux state via the this.props.counter from within the React component const mapStateToProps = (state) => {
+// now you can access the Redux state via this.props.counter from within React component const mapStateToProps = state => {
   return {
     counter: state.users.counter
   }
 }

-// map dispatch to props, the dispatch parameter here refers to the dispatch method provided by Redux, so when you call this dispatch method in your code, under the hood it would call the dispatch method attached to the Redux store
+// map dispatch to props, the dispatch parameter here refers to the dispatch method provided by Redux,
+// so when you call this dispatch method in your code,
+// under the hood it would call the dispatch method provided by the Redux store
-// now you can dispatch an action using this.props.onIncrementCounter from within the React component const mapDispatchToProps = (dispatch) => {
+// now you can dispatch an action using this.props.onIncrementCounter from within React component const mapDispatchToProps = dispatch => {
   return {
+    // dispatch a plain action object
     onIncrementCounter: () => dispatch({ type: actionType.ADD, payload: 10 })
+    // dispatch an action returned from an action creator
+    onDecrementCounter: () => dispatch(decrementCounter(10))
   }
 }